 Archive records are kept in accordance with the community requirements.
-This time-frame may range between 1 and 10.5 years.
+This time frame is as contractually agreed upon.

 For records maintained by external RAs, the materials will be maintained for availability upon request by appropriately identified parties and per the requirements of the associated legal agreements, CP, and this CP/CPS.